homerovz/coding-challenge-cvw-risc-v-mentroship/README.md

 - **up_down_counter.sv:** Contains the SystemVerilog module of the up/down counter.
 - **up_down_counter_tb.sv:** Contains the testbench that I designed to test the up/down counter.
 - **waveform_sim.png:** It is a screenshot of the simulation results.
-- **Interesting_hw_project.pdf:** Contains the paragraph describing the most interesting hardware project that I have completed.
+- **interesting_hw_project.pdf:** Contains the paragraph describing the most interesting hardware project that I have completed.